prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Password Validator/README.md

 # Password Validator

+# Purpose

+To verify each password entered by user

+# Short description of script

 This program validates passwords to match specific rules.
 A valid password is one that conforms to the following rules:
 - Minimum length is 6;
 - Maximum length is 12;